 To date, the Project has used PubChem searches to add compound group associations to existing Pharos substances as well as to find new substances with matching structures that are not previously listed in Pharos.

 We are exploring additional chemical databases that may provide additional structural search options.

-We are generally limiting the scope of the searches to substances with a CASRN listing in the searched databases, under the assumption that excluding non CAS registered substances effectively limits the addition of large numbers of substances, at least in PubChem, which are experimental or pharmaceutical only, are not likely to be used in non pharmaceutical industry and would only serve to burden the database without improving its function.
+We generally limit the scope of database searches to substances with a CASRN, under the assumption that excluding non CAS registered substances effectively limits the addition of large numbers of substances, at least in PubChem, which are experimental or pharmaceutical only, are not likely to be used in non pharmaceutical industry and would only serve to burden the database without improving its function.

-Whenever we populate a new compound group, the warnings that scientific bodies have associated with those groups will immediately be added to the Data Commons records of the substances in the group.
-Depending on what hazards were already associated with those chemicals it may change the hazard level for an endpoint or even the GreenScreen List Translator score.
+Whenever we populate a new compound group, the warnings that scientific bodies have associated with that group are associated with the substances in the group.
+This may change the hazard level for an endpoint or even the GreenScreen List Translator score.
 As part of the Interim Harmonization Project described below we do not implement these changes on a rolling basis as we complete the research, but instead roll them out on a coordinated basis with CPA.

 Through the Project we have made progress on the first 5 steps.
-We have established group definitions and added thousands of members to groups.
-The full list of Compound Groups is available, including a description of how it was populated, the number of members, and the number of hazards.
+We have established group definitions and added tens of thousands of members to groups.
+The full list of Compound Groups is available, including descriptions of how each was populated, the number of members, and the number of hazards.
 Additional detail on each, including a list of members is available in individual compound group profiles in Pharos and on the Data Commons.
 To view in the Data Commons, copy the group name from the link above and search for it in the Data Commons.
 If you have a research or program need for the entire list of CASRN members for all groups, contact firstname.lastname@example.org.